InVitro Fertilization (IVF)

 Most couples prefer using their own eggs and sperms for the IVF procedure.
 However, there are certain circumstances when this is not possible, and hence donations are used for the purpose.
 The two common types of donations you can encounter in IVF are:

 - Donor Eggs

-Women with very poor egg quality, low number of eggs or poor ovarian reserve can opt for donor eggs.
+Women with very poor egg quality, a low number of eggs, or poor ovarian reserve can opt for donor eggs.
 Post-menopausal women can only use donor eggs to get pregnant.
 In case multiple IVF cycles have failed, the doctor might suggest using donor eggs.

 - Donor Sperms

-Men suffering from poor sperm motility, low number of sperm or zero sperm count can opt for donor sperm.
+Men suffering from poor sperm motility, low number of sperm, or zero sperm count can opt for donor sperm.
 In case multiple embryos get arrested after sperm retrieval, the doctor could suggest using donor sperm.
-Sometimes, the male partner is suffering from a genetic disorder which he doesn’t want to pass to the child; in such cases too donor sperm could be used.
+Sometimes, the male partner is suffering from a genetic disorder that he doesn’t want to pass to the child; in such cases to donor sperm could be used.

 Who to choose as a donor: Medical norms dictate that the person should be completely healthy, without any serious illness in the past or genetic disorder, in order to be eligible to become a donor.
 Harmful habits like drug addictions can make you ineligible to be one.